B. M. Croker: Writing

-Croker's prolific literary career spanned 37 years, from 1882 when she was 33 years old, until her death in London in 1920.
+Croker's prolific literary career spanned 38 years, from 1882 when she was 35 years old, until her death in London in 1920.
 Her last novel, The House of Rest, was published posthumously in 1921.
 She wrote 42 novels and 7 volumes of short stories.

-Her first novel, Proper Pride (1880), was written secretly in Secunderabad in 1880, then read aloud to other women.
-The original manuscript was lost, but Croker rewrote it and had it published anonymously in the UK.
+Her first novel, Proper Pride (1882), was written secretly in Secunderabad in 1880, then read aloud to other women.
+After she had sent the original manuscript to an editor and hadn't heard back for many months, she thought it was lost, rewrote it from memory and eventually had it published anonymously in the UK.
 Thought to be by a man, it received good reviews and had been reprinted 12 times by 1896.
 William Ewart Gladstone was observed reading it in the House of Commons.
 The book, according to a present-day account, "shows open sympathy with the male viewpoint and metes out punishing treatment to its spirited, horse-riding heroine, whose distrustful pride separates her from her devoted husband."

 Croker's work has been praised in general for "a sensitive ear for speech, for idiom and the diction of different classes, which she reproduces in lively and entertaining dialogue."
 Tension often derives from threats to conventional order in society.
-Her second novel, Pretty Miss Neville (1883), was as popular as the first.
+Her second novel, Pretty Miss Neville (1883), credited to her as B. M. Croker, was as popular as the first.
 The burden of social convention for a woman in India unwilling to marry the man for whom she has been sent out is explored in The Cat's Paw (1902), and that of a man who sinks socially in The Company's Servant (1907).
 Her Village Tales and Jungle Tragedies (1895) reflect a parallel interest in Indian rural life.
 Altogether 17 of the novels were set in India, one in Burma, and seven in Ireland.
+One of her novels set in Ireland, Terence (1899), was adapted for the stage and ran for two years in the United States.